 I haven’t done a cookbook review for a little bit so I am bringing this one to you today.
 I am reviewing The Healing Herbs Cookbook by Pat Crocker.
 We adore herbs in this house.
-I grow them fresh in the summer and we have them dried, fresh and in paste form for the winter.
+I grow them fresh in the summer and we have them dried, fresh, and in paste form for the winter.

 I choose to make this amazing burrito, it was our vegetarian night for the week, which I love.
-Ken and I created this burrito together, it was was easy and very delicious.
+Ken and I created this burrito together, it was easy and very delicious.
 A nice way to incorporate asparagus into a main dish!!

-There are herb profiles so you can learn more about herbs, plus a list of herbal organizations, mail order sources, a glossary, and a herb specific recipe index.
+There are herb profiles so you can learn more about herbs, plus a list of herbal organizations, mail-order sources, a glossary, and a herb-specific recipe index.
 There are a few colorful and gorgeous photos in the cookbook too.

 The recipe that we made incorporates lots of fresh thyme leaves, a herb that we use often and love.
-The burritos were cheesy indulgent inside pairing with the lovely asparagus.
+The burritos were cheesy and indulgent inside paired with the lovely asparagus.
 Baking the burrito let the tortilla shell get slightly crisp.
 The final was the beautiful homemade tomato sauce on top.
 A gorgeous weekday meal, made in no time.

 - 1 lb asparagus, washed and trimmed 500 g

 - 1 cup ricotta cheese 250 mL

 - 1 cup shredded mozarella cheese 250 mL

 - 1/4 cup freshly grated Parmesan cheese 50 mL